nieboczek/makelag/CONFIGURATION.md

 </table>

 # Config module
 The keys under this module affects everyone.
 You can configure them using `/makelag config <key> <value>`.
+Works with progressions too under the id `config`.
 Possible actions:
 * If chance `fakeLagSpikeChance` succeeds, executes the following set of commands:
   * `/tick freeze`